blackbaud/skyux1/js/sky/src/splitpanel/docs/demo.md

 `bbCheckDirtyForm.checkDirtyForm` &mdash; Check the form and prompt with confirm dialog with options save, doNotSave and cancel.

 `bbCheckDirtyForm.setDirtyFormDefault` &mdash; Set form as pristine.

-`bbCheckDirtyForm.invokeMethodWithParameters` &mdash; Invoke the passed method with parameter.